 Why does this matter?
 Well, if your starter has a 100% hydration you might need to use a little less flour than is listed in the recipe.
 Just keep that in mind when mixing the dough.

-Watch this video to see how-to make Sourdough Focaccia with Crispy Garlic:
+Watch the recipe video to see how-to make Sourdough Focaccia with Crispy Garlic.

 You might also like: